 (video by Alain de Halleux, late 1990s).

-The KnK Musubi network was found after Yoshigasaki's passing.
-It currently lists 190 dojos in 25 different countries.
-The contact person is Michael Holm from Denmark, who regularly visits nordic countries to do seminars.
+The umbrella association Ki no Kenkyukai Musubi was founded after Yoshigasaki's passing to preserve his legacy.
+The association currently lists 190 dojos in 25 different countries.
+The central figure of the KnKM is Michael Holm from Denmark, who regularly visits nordic countries to do seminars.

 During the 1930s, Ueshiba gradually separated himself from Sokaku Takeda.
 (About the circumstances, see, e.g. Erard 2020 and 2016.)
 In 1931 he established the Kobukan Dojo in Tokyo, and the associated Kobukai (皇武会, "divine martial society").